Muhammad Raziuddin Siddiqui: Death and legacy

-Siddiqui remained in Houston, and had associated himself with Quaid-e-Azam University in Islamabad.
-In 1990, he was made Professor Emeritus of Physics and Mathematics at QAU.
-He died on January 2, 1998, at the age of 90.
+Siddiqui remained in Islamabad, and had associated himself with Quaid-e-Azam University.
+In 1990, he was made Professor Emeritus of Physics and Mathematics there.
+He died on 8 January 1998, at the age of 90.
 Siddiqui's biography was written by scientists who had worked with him.
-In 1960, due to his efforts to expand education, he was awarded the third-highest civilian award of Pakistan, from the then-President of Pakistan, Field Marshal Ayub Khan.
+In 1960, due to his efforts to expand education, he was awarded the third-highest civilian award of Pakistan, Sitara-i-Imtiaz, from the then-President of Pakistan, Field Marshal Ayub Khan.

-In 1981, he was awarded the second highest civilian award, Hilal-i-Imtiaz, from President General Muhammad Zia-ul-Haq due to his efforts in Pakistan's atomic program, and for popularizing science and technology throughout the country.
+In 1981, he was awarded the second highest civilian award, Hilal-i-Imtiaz, from President General Muhammad Zia-ul-Haq due to his efforts in Pakistan's atomic program, and for popularising science in Pakistan.
 In May 1998, the Government of Pakistan awarded him the highest civilian award, the Nishan-i-Imtiaz, posthumously by Prime Minister Nawaz Sharif when Pakistan conducted its first successful nuclear tests, 'Chagai-I'.

 Family

-His eldest daughter, Dr. Shirin Tahir-Kheli, is a former Special Assistant to the President of the United States of America, and Senior Advisor for women's empowerment.
+His eldest daughter, Dr. Shirin Tahir-Kheli, is a former special assistant to the president of the United States of America, and Senior Adviser for women's empowerment.